PrairieLearn/PrairieLearn/doc/autograder.md

 Your autograder must write a grading result to `/grade/results/results.json`.
 The result only has 2 mandatory fields: `testingCompleted` and `score`. `testingCompleted` indicates if the tests were able to run successfully, or if they failed due to a compiler or other error. `score` is the score, and should be a floating point number in the range [0.0, 1.0].

-If you are using the example question, you can also add additional fields to give more feedback to students; this additional information will be nicely rendered on the client to provide detailed feedback.
+If you are using code from the example question, you can also add additional fields to give more feedback to students; this additional information will be nicely rendered on the client to provide detailed feedback.
 Additional fields are optional, and they will be rendered if found.
 An example `results.json` showing both the two mandatory fields and the additional fields is shown below.

 ```json
 {